DE | EN

 Dr. Stefan Schwerdtner

-Responsible for the content according to § 55 RStV
+Person responsible for content according to § 55 RStV

-The rights of use of the images have been legally acquired for use on this website and in our printed materials and are used in accordance with the contractual terms of use of the provider.
+The rights of use for the images have been lawfully acquired for use on this website and in our print materials and are used in accordance with the provider’s contractual terms of use.

 Copyright & other intellectual property rights

-It is very important to Blueteam GmbH to present accurate and up-to-date information.
-However, no guarantee or liability can be assumed for the information, in particular for its completeness, correctness and up-to-dateness.
-Any liability for damages arising directly or indirectly from the use of this website is excluded, unless caused by intent or gross negligence on the part of Blueteam GmbH or its agents.
-The Blueteam GmbH website contains links to other websites.
-Blueteam GmbH is not responsible for the content of these other websites and expressly distances itself from them.
+Blueteam GmbH makes every effort to provide accurate and up-to-date information.
+However, we cannot assume any warranty or liability for the information provided, in particular with regard to its completeness, correctness and up-to-dateness.
+Any liability for damages arising directly or indirectly from the use of this website is excluded, unless such damages are based on intent or gross negligence on the part of Blueteam GmbH or its vicarious agents.
+The website of Blueteam GmbH contains links to other websites.
+Blueteam GmbH is not responsible for the content of these other websites and expressly distances itself from such content.
 Blueteam GmbH reserves the right to make changes or additions to the information provided without prior notice.

 Copyright 2017 Blueteam GmbH.
 All rights reserved.
-All contents of the website including the trademarks of Blueteam GmbH are subject to the protection of copyright law and other protective laws.
-They may not be reproduced, distributed or made publicly accessible without the consent of Blueteam GmbH and others.
+All content on this website, including the trademarks of Blueteam GmbH, is protected by copyright law and other protective laws.
+Without the prior consent of Blueteam GmbH, such content may not be reproduced, distributed or made publicly accessible, among other things.

 Blueteam GmbH